lamps-lab/GenderDiversityByAuthorNames/README.md

 * _The log base is 2._
 * _When p=0 or 1, H=0, meaning that there is no diversity.
 When p=0.5, H=1, when the diversity reaches the max._
-* _p is the proportion of male authors of a paper._

 ## Instructions